iapyeh/sshscript/v2/gettingstarted.md

 ## 🔵 <a name="check-installation"></a> Checking if SSHScript is Installed

-Once you have installed SSHScript, you can check if it is working by running the sshscript command in a terminal.
+Once you have installed SSHScript, you can check if it is installed correctly by running the sshscript command in a terminal.

 ```
 $ sshscript